 Full-fat cream cheese: it's a must for consistency and flavor.

-It's incredibly easy to make, and I enhance it with lemon juice to get a balanced sweetness.
+Making your own homemade cherry pie filling or topping is incredibly easy.
+I enhance it with lemon juice to get a balanced sweetness.
 The syrup that forms is good enough to eat with a spoon!

 You can adjust the level of sweetness and sourness and adapt the cherry sauce to your palate.
 You're the one eating it after all.